MDEGroup/Gitome-MSR2024/README.md

 This repository contains the source code implementation used to replicate the experimental results obtained in the submitted study to the 21st International Conference on Mining Software Repositories (MSR204).

-"Gitome: a curated dataset for README summarization"
+*"Gitome: A curated dataset for GitHub README-related tasks"*

 authored by: